novault/novault/README.rst

             pyscrypt_hash( description + S1 + master, master + S2 + description, 1024, 1, 1, 32 ),
             1024, 1, 1, length )

+The calls to scrypt use a minimal difficulty in order to make the algorithm usable on weaker platforms such as mobile devices and SBCs.

 Can you add support for additional currencies?
 =====================================================================================================